rsyncOSX/RsyncUIBuilt/content/post/RsyncUIBuilt.md

 | RsyncUI  | JSON files |  about 13.3K     | about 162       | 6 May 2021 |
 | RsyncOSX  |  JSON files |  about 11K   | about 121      | 14 March 2016 |

 Which application should I use?
 Both applications do the same job, but RsynUI is more feature-rich, and the GUI, including navigation, is better. **Are you on macOS Sonoma?** Go for RsyncUI.
 And for the last year and years to come, all development has been and will be within RsyncUI.
-RsyncOSX is bugfixed only.

-# RsyncUI vs RsyncOSX
+# The future

 Apple is clear: *SwiftUI*, which RsyncUI is developed by, is the future.
 This means *all new development* is on RsyncUI.
 The main differences between the two apps are the user interface (UI) and how the UI is built.
 There has also been a lot of cleanup and enhancements in code of RsyncUI.
 My advice is use RsyncUI.
 Both apps utilise another great declarative library, Combine, developed by Apple, and JSON files for storing tasks, log records, and user configuration.
 And the latest development, for test, is a version of RsyncUI using SwiftData instead of JSON files as storage.
 There is some more info about SwiftData later on this page.